TheAlanWang/tbs/readme.md

 # Terminal Battle Sim

-A tiny Python OOP demo where two characters fight each other in the terminal.
+A Python OOP demo where two characters fight each other in the terminal.
 Characters, weapons, and a colored health bar each get their own class.
 The health bar uses ANSI colors and fills with `#` and `_` as HP changes.
-Weapons define damage, the hero can swap them, and `main.py` runs a loop that clears the screen, shows both bars, applies attacks, and waits for you to hit Enter for the next iteration.
+Weapons define damage, the hero can change them, and `main.py` runs a loop that clears the screen, shows both bars, applies attacks, and waits for you to hit Enter for the next iteration.